 An astounding one-third of all the world’s food is wasted, which amounts to $1 trillion in losses.
-A rising number of clever food brands across the globe are doing their part to recognise divert food waste from dumpsters or landfills by creating moreish snacks you’ll want to taste.
+A rising number of clever food brands across the globe are doing their part to divert food waste from dumpsters or landfills by creating moreish snacks you’ll want to taste.

 1. Pulp Pantry